Air fryer canned biscuits are great if you’re looking for a simple, classic addition to your breakfast, but don’t feel like making any from scratch.

 - Air Fryer Frozen Pancakes

-- Air Fried Breakfast Sausages
+- Air Fryer Breakfast Sausages

 - Frozen Sausage Patties in the Air Fryer